jinghuazhao/PW-pipeline/README.md

 msigdb.v6.0.entrez.gmt | 17779

 **DEPICT***

+See above.

+An entry in the MAGENTA pathway database contains a pathway ID, followed by a list of Entrez gene IDs.
+Although MSigDB has an additional column after the pathway ID indicating URLs of the pathway, it would be ignored by MAGMA for instance since these URLs do not match any Entrez gene IDs thus has no effect on the results.
+This feature facilitates comparison of software considerably.
+Comparative as well as individual results including figures are kept in two excel workbooks called mmp.xlsx and xlsx.xlsx, respectively

 In line with the default setup for MAGENTA, pathways with less than 10 genes were excluded leading to 2529 (0.05/2529=1.977066e-05) pathways.
 Except DEPICT, category 2 (c2) or all of pathways in Molecular Signatures Database (MSigDB) v6 is used.
 The MSigDB is divided into 8 major collections and several sub-collections